 My first impressions of the Banana House and Wellness Centre were excellent.
 We had booked to stay at one of the penthouses and I was left impressed by the open Swahili-style architecture.
 The penthouse was large and spacious and the views it offered were quite beautiful.

-If you’re considering staying at this accommodation, here’s my subjective review about our stay…
+If you’re considering staying at this accommodation, here’s my subjective review of our stay…

 Review of Banana House and Wellness Centre